 Supplemental maternity insurance coverage is a health insurance policy that makes cash payments directly to you rather than paying the gynecologist, hospital or other health care providers.
 There are two main forms of additional insurance that you can purchase for pregnancy: short-term disability and hospital indemnity.
 However, both of these policies must be purchased before conception, as they do not include coverage for preexisting conditions.

 Disability insurance for pregnancy

-A short-term disability or maternity leave insurance plan is designed to replace the mother's income during maternity leave and if she is ordered for bed rest by her doctor.
-Some employers will pay full salary when a woman goes on maternity leave, but not every company does.
+A short-term disability or maternity leave insurance plan is designed to replace the mother's income during maternity leave and if her doctor orders bed rest.
+Some employers will pay the full salary amount when a woman goes on maternity leave, but not every company does.
 For this reason, you should consult your employer to find out its maternity leave policy.
-If it does not support maternity leave or only provides a few weeks' worth of full salary, then purchasing a short-term disability plan would be the best option.
+If it does not support maternity leave or only provides a few weeks' worth of pay, then purchasing a short-term disability plan might be the best option.

-Another pregnancy policy that may be useful for your situation would be a hospital indemnity plan.
-This insurance is not a complete coverage policy like other health insurance plans.
-Instead, it is considered as a substitute health care plan if you cannot afford a typical health insurance policy.
+Another pregnancy policy that may be useful for your situation is a hospital indemnity plan.
+This is not a complete coverage policy like other health insurance plans.
+Instead, it is considered a substitute health care plan if you cannot afford a typical health insurance policy.

 The hospital indemnity plan covers all expenses for admission to the hospital and the delivery of your child but does not provide prenatal coverage or therapy.
 Additionally, the indemnity plan can provide extra benefits if your infant is born prematurely and needs to be admitted to the neonatal intensive care unit (NICU).